Pocket/hashicorp-pocket-cdktf/README.md

     ```

 ### Step 4: Create a database
-In this step we'll create a Relational Database Service (RDS) to run a PostgreSQL database,
+In this step, we'll create a Relational Database Service (RDS) to run a PostgreSQL database,
 which Unleash will use to store its feature flags.

 1. Create a new file `src/database.ts` and paste in the following code: